It’s about sourcing a diamond that aligns with your heartfelt values and concern for the world.

 Source: WWW International Diamond Consultants Ltd, Economic Times of India, and Paul Zimnisky analysis.

 But here’s the bottom line:

 Though I recommend Canadian diamonds, (from non-De Beers mines) in a perfect world they would not be my first choice.
 My first choice does not exist.

 The ideal ethical diamond — one based on fair trade principles that would create regenerative local economies for small-scale miners — is not available in the market.

-To really understand ethics and diamonds in mined vs lab grown, you have we have to consider diamond sourcing froma broad perspective.
+To really understand ethics and diamonds in mined vs lab grown, we have to consider diamond sourcing from a broad perspective.